Becheler/Becheler.github.io/_posts/2021-08-06-make-code-surgery-easy-with-SRP.md

 ---
 layout: post
-title: Make code surgery easy with the Single Responsibility Principle
+title: Make code surgery easy with the SRP
-author: Arnaud Becheler
-featured_image: scalpel.jpg
+date: 2021-08-06 13:32:20 +0300
+description: How to write more modular code # Add post description (optional)
+img: doodles/scalpel.jpg # Add image post (optional)
+fig-caption: A code autopsy # Add figcaption (optional)
+tags: [programming, modular, SOLID, biology, doodles, derek&léonin]
 ---

 The **Single Responsibility Principle** (the **S** of the 5 [5 S.O.L.I.D. principles]({%post_url 2018-10-20-how-to-write-solid-code %})) states that *each class should do just one thing, but do it well.*
 Why so?
 Well, think about the way our body organs work together: do we digest stuff